accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/rgaa/glossaire/intitule-ou-nom-accessible-de-lien.md

 In the case of an HTML link, the "accessible name" is obtained in the following order:

 - passage of text associated with the WAI-ARIA `aria-labelledby` attribute;
-- otherwise, content of the WAI-ARIA attribute `aria-label` ;
+- otherwise, content of the WAI-ARIA attribute `aria-label`;
-- otherwise, content of the link ;
+- otherwise, content of the link;
 - otherwise, content of the `title` attribute.

 This order must be used to determine what constitutes the title of the link.
-For example :
+For example

-- if a WAI-ARIA `aria-label` attribute and a WAI-ARIA `aria-labelledby` attribute are present together, the text passage referenced by the WAI-ARIA `aria-labelledby` attribute must be considered as the heading ;
+- if a WAI-ARIA `aria-label` attribute and a WAI-ARIA `aria-labelledby` attribute are present together, the text passage referenced by the WAI-ARIA `aria-labelledby` attribute must be considered as the heading;
 - if there is both a WAI-ARIA `aria-label` attribute and content in the link, the content of the WAI-ARIA `aria-label` attribute must be considered as the heading.

 Reference: <span lang="en">[Accessible name and description calculation](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation)</span>.

 If the "accessible name" is obtained from the content of the link, this will vary according to the following cases:

-Text link :
+Text link

-In HTML, the "accessible name" corresponds to the text made up of :
+In HTML, the "accessible name" corresponds to the text made up of

-- the text contained in the link ;
+- the text contained in the link;
 - the text contained in the link's child elements.

-Image link :
+Image link

-In HTML, the "accessible name" corresponds to the text made up from the text alternative of one or more images in the link of the type :
+In HTML, the "accessible name" corresponds to the text made up from the text alternative of one or more images in the link of the type

 - Image (element `<img>` or opening tag with WAI-ARIA attribute `role="img"`);
 - Object image (element `<object>`);
 - Bitmap image (element `<canvas>`);
 - Vector image (element `<svg>`).

-Composite link :
+Composite link

-In HTML, the "accessible name" corresponds to the text made up from the set :
+In HTML, the "accessible name" corresponds to the text made up from the set

-- the text contained in the link ;
+- the text contained in the link;
-- the text contained in the child elements of the link ;
+- the text contained in the child elements of the link;
 - the content of the alternative text of the image(s) included in the link.

 In the case of an SVG link (version 1.1), the "accessible name" is obtained as follows:

 - Passage of text associated with the WAI-ARIA `aria-labelledby` attribute;
-- Otherwise, content of the WAI-ARIA attribute `aria-label` ;
+- Otherwise, content of the WAI-ARIA attribute `aria-label`;
-- Otherwise, the content of the `<title>` element, the direct child of the link ;
+- Otherwise, the content of the `<title>` element, the direct child of the link;
 - Otherwise, the content of the `xlink:title` attribute;
 - Otherwise, the text content of one or more `<text>` elements.